 A trip to the emergency room confirms: you’ve broken the bone.
 Not only will your injury put a damper on your explorations in Europe, you will be faced with a pricey bill from a French hospital.

-The truth is that accidents can happen all the time — even when you are travelling.
+The truth is that accidents can happen all the time — even when you are traveling.
 If you hurt yourself at home, you will be protected by your normal health insurance.

 However, when you get injured abroad you are at the mercy of whatever the local hospital charges a foreign patient without insurance.
 Depending on the country, that unexpected expense can blow your budget or possibly even bankrupt you (looking at you, USA).

-So whether you fall out of a tuk tuk in Thailand, wipe out on your surfboard in Nicaragua or get bitten by bedbugs in Columbia, it’s always worth it to have travel insurance.
+So whether you fall out of a tuk tuk in Thailand, wipe out on your surfboard in Nicaragua or get bitten by bedbugs in Colombia, it’s always worth it to have travel insurance.